 How many GB do I need for a week in Hong Kong?

-For a week in Hong Kong, we recommend between 5 and 8 GB.
+For a week in Hong Kong we recommend between 5 and 8 GB.
 This covers social media use, Google Maps, instant messaging, and occasional searches.
 If you plan to make frequent video calls or upload many videos to Instagram, consider a plan of 10 GB or more.
 Hong Kong has excellent WiFi coverage in shopping malls and cafes, but having your own data gives you total freedom to move around without relying on public networks.

-Does eSIM work on Hong Kong's MTR?
+Does the eSIM work on the Hong Kong MTR?

 Yes, coverage on the MTR (Hong Kong subway) is excellent.
 All major operators have full signal in all stations and tunnels of the system.
-You'll be able to use Google Maps to plan your routes, check real-time schedules with the MTR Mobile app, and browse social media without interruption during your commutes.
+You'll be able to use Google Maps to plan your routes, check real-time schedules with the MTR Mobile app, and browse social media without interruptions during your journeys.
 This is a great advantage compared to subways in other cities where the signal is nonexistent underground.

 When should I activate my eSIM for Hong Kong?